 Our future is on our shoulders.
 What our shoulders carry is in our hearts.

 Today, what is in our hearts is largely apostate.
 God will allow that, it is called Freedom of Will, but he won’t like it and we will suffer the consequences.
 I come back to the fact that we have the government we deserve as a nation, even as much as many of us abhor what its current version stands for and does.

 I was raised in a conservative Christian home that loved America and taught its many failures alongside its many successes.
 The next generations were expected to continue the good work of bringing America closer to God's heart and way.
 Many have and still do, but our nation as a whole is so far removed from that time as to not be recognizable.
 My love and heart belong to God first and foremost.
 I hope America wakes up and turns back into his heart, but if it doesn’t, I fear I can predict the outcome.
 It will not be God’s fault.

 God sacrificed his only son, Jesus, to provide a way for each of us to be secure in his love and provision despite our own sin.
 I believe that this favor aggregates up to a national level when a people unite to follow God's heart.
 Yet, as a people and a nation, we reject the person and purpose of the sacrifice.
 So, I must ask: Just how much favor do we think we deserve?

 Yahweh is a gracious God.
 He does not force anything on us.
 He lets us have exactly what we deserve but is unlimited in His mercy, grace, forgiveness, and provision when we confess and repent with broken and contrite hearts.
-And he is a God of judgment and justice.
+When we don’t, he is a God of judgment and justice.